gojimmypi/esp-idf/components/wolfssl/README.md

 - Any parent directories, up to the root (if this directory is in the ESP-IDF components)
 - Any parent directories, up to the root (if this directory is a project component)

-While recurring up the directory tree, the following names of wolfSSL directories will be considered:
+While recursing up the directory tree, the following names of wolfSSL directories will be considered:

 - `wolfssl-[current user name]`
 - `wolfssl-master`